 For a full description of the modeling approach and sources of assumptions used for this analysis, see Advanced Clean Cars II Program: An Analysis of the Impacts of Zero-Emission Light-Duty Vehicles on the Environment, Public Health, Industry, and the Economy -Methodologies and Assumptions, February 2023.

-The New Jersey electric grid mix and energy cost assumptions used can also be found in Appendix A.
+The Colorado's electric grid mixes and energy cost assumptions used can also be found in Appendix A.